 Criterion score: 1 info

 The spawning stock biomass for cod in this area has been below Blim since 1997.
 The stock is assessed as being depleted.
 Total mortality on the stock is high.
 Fishing mortality is above target and the stock harvested unsustainably.
+Almost half of the catch was discarded in 2016.
 ICES advises that there should be zero catches in each of the years 2018 and 2019.
 Atlantic cod is listed by OSPAR as a threatened and declining species in Greater North Sea and Celtic Sea.
 Avoid eating cod caught in this area.

 Criterion score: 0.75 info